DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Gunslinger Practice:** 17th level_<br>
 You learn to perform miracles with just a blaster and some nerve.
 On your first turn in combat, if you aren't surprised, you can use your action to attack creatures that have not yet acted.
 Choose up to six such creatures that you can see, making a ranged weapon attack against each.
 On a hit, you deal normal weapon damage and can apply a single trick shot to each attack made this way.

-Once you've used this feature, you must<br> complete a short or long rest before you<br> can use it again.
+Once you've used this feature, you must complete a short or long rest before you can use it again.

 <!--- <img src='https://www.gmbinder.com/images/XjjiVJp.png' style='position:absolute;bottom:8px;right:-115px;width:730px;transform:scaleX(-1);z-index:1000;' /> --->